fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture198.png>
 </p>

-Now our Windows 10 is setup.
+<div align="center">Now our Windows 10 is setup.
 The first thing we will check is if the internet is working.
 Click on start and enter cmd to open a command prompt.
-Type ipconfig to verify we have a connection
+Type ipconfig to verify we have a connection</div>

 <p align="center">
   <img src=images/Picture199.png>